 Customer expectations have never been higher – and while smaller companies have the benefit of both agility and innovation, delivering the same level of consistency and service offered by larger competitors can be a challenge.

 The barriers to entry for retailers have never been lower.
-From selling direct online to the popular marketplace sites such as eBay, even low-cost pop-up bricks and mortar stores, retailers of any size have fast, low cost access to a global customer base.
+From selling direct online to popular marketplace sites such as Etsy, and even low-cost pop-up bricks and mortar stores, retailers of any size have fast, low cost access to a global customer base.
 The downside, of course, is that the customer base is massively demanding – and expects the same level of experience and service irrespective of the retailer’s size.
 So how can a UK SME match enterprise sized competition?

 Mike Cockfield, Managing Director at Khaos Control outlines the five steps to automating a top quality customer experience.